anymail/django-anymail/docs/esps/mailersend.rst

     MailerSend imposes a three second limit on all notifications.
-    If your inbound signal receiver function takes too long, MailerSend may think the notification failed and retry it.
+    If your inbound signal receiver function takes too long, MailerSend may think the notification failed.
+To avoid problems, it's essential you offload any lengthy operations to a background task.

-    To avoid duplicate notifications, it's essential any lengthy operations are offloaded to a background task.
+    MailerSend does not retry failed inbound notifications.

-    MailerSend will only attempt two retries for failed inbound notifications, at 10 and 100 seconds.
-If your inbound webhook is ever unreachable for more than about two minutes, **you may miss inbound mail.**
+    If your Django app is ever unreachable for any reason, **you will miss inbound mail** that arrives during that time.

 .. _How to set up an inbound route: https://www.mailersend.com/help/inbound-route